noFrontendSolutions/build-react-app-ssr/README.md

 ---

-is a minimalistic fullstack React development environment supporting the must-have key features, which every modern-day web application should have to guarantee a satifying user experience.
+is a minimalistic fullstack React development environment supporting the must-have key features, which every modern-day web application should have to guarantee a satisfying user experience.
 It is easy to configure and extend, with a minimum of webpack knowledge.

 ## Features:

-- **SSR**: creates server-side _renderable_ output.
-Comprehensive HTML output files (with seperate CSS and JS files) for web-crawlers and search engines to consume
+- **SSR**: make use of **react-dom/server** to **inject initial data** into the app before it gets send to the client, as opposed to fetching the initial data from the cliend-side.
-- ideal if you intend to build an app that outght to **inject initial data** into the app on the server, as opposed to fetching the initial data from the cliend-side.
+- create **comprehensive HTML output files** (with seperate CSS and JS files) for web-crawlers and search engines to consume
 - features **simultaneous compilation** of frontend and backend source code if required
 - fast recompilation times during development-mode, featuring **HMR** on the client-side
 - **Typescript** support by default, but not mandatory